New Jersey Workers’ Compensation Lawyer

 Do I Need a Workers’ Compensation Lawyer?

 Because workers’ compensation is a no-fault program, it seems like a no-brainer.
 However, there are several issues that require a lawyer’s expertise to handle a worker’s compensation claim.
 Workers’ compensation insurance carriers and employers are notoriously stubborn in handing out benefits to injured workers.
 Beyond that, the filing requirements and court hearings call for an attorney who has the appropriate experience in such matters.
-The Hamilton Workers’ Compensation Lawyers at Kalavruzos, Mumola, Hartman, Lento & Duff, LLC are your go-to for workers’ compensation claims.
+The New Jersey Workers’ Compensation Lawyer at Kalavruzos, Mumola, Hartman, Lento & Duff, LLC is your go-to for workers’ compensation claims.

-Contact our Experienced Hamilton Workers’ Compensation Lawyers to Discuss Options Today
+Contact our Experienced New Jersey Workers’ Compensation Lawyer to Discuss Options Today

-If you have suffered a work-related injury or illness, you need the experienced Hamilton Workers’ Compensation Lawyers from our firm for aggressive legal representation.
+If you have suffered a work-related injury or illness, you need the experienced New Jersey Workers’ Compensation Lawyer from our firm for aggressive legal representation.
 We serve Mercer County, Burlington County, Somerset County, Middlesex County, and the rest of New Jersey.
 Act quickly to allow yourself enough time to look at options for filing a workers’ compensation claim.
 Contact Kalavruzos, Mumola, Hartman, Lento & Duff, LLC today and we will fight for your rights.

 Frequently Asked Questions about Workers’ Compensation Claims in New Jersey

 We do.
 The Kalavruzos, Mumola, Hartman, Lento & Duff, LLC legal team has experience in all areas of workers’ compensation claims.
 In order to receive the full benefits permitted by law, it is important to be represented by experienced and professional workers’ compensation attorneys.
 If you have suffered a work-related injury or illness, and live in Mercer County, Burlington County, Somerset County, Middlesex County, and throughout New Jersey, contact us today.

 Workers’ compensation benefits are payable without regard to fault.
 It does not matter if the fault belongs to your employer or yourself.
 The only thing that matters is that the illness or injury was caused or worsened by your work.
 If there is a third party involved, then you may have a viable cause of action against the responsible third party, as well.
 The Kalavruzos, Mumola, Hartman, Lento & Duff, LLC legal team has the expertise and resources to represent you in all of these matters.